citp/privacy-policy-historical/l/lu/lux/luxsci.com.md

 Lux Scientiae does not give out its client's email addresses or send SPAM.
 Lux Scientiae may occasionally send important announcements regarding Lux Scientiae services to its customers if they have not opted out of this notification service.

-For Customers that have a valid [HIPAA Business Associate Agreement](https://web.archive.org/extranet/hipaa-baa-standard.html) (BAA) with Lux Scientiae, in the event of a conflict or inconsistency between the terms of this nondisclosure policy and those of the BAA, the terms of the BAA shall prevail.
+For Customers that have a valid [HIPAA Business Associate Agreement](https://web.archive.org/hipaa-business-associate-agreement-baa) (BAA) with Lux Scientiae, in the event of a conflict or inconsistency between the terms of this nondisclosure policy and those of the BAA, the terms of the BAA shall prevail.

 ## Confidentiality

 Lux Scientiae staff will not examine the following classes of data without Customer's explicit consent:

   1. Email: The content of sent and received email messages, with the exception of the message metadata including: sender address, recipient addresses, message subject, message size, message id, IP address of the sending or connecting computers, and any message header information removed from messages for the purposes of outbound message anonymization.
-  2. WebAides: The content of all WebAides, including comments and attachments
+  2. WebAidesTM: The content of all WebAidesTM, including comments and attachments
   3. Widgets: The content of all Widgets, except the content of custom or third party widgets that is defined directly as part of the widget definition.
   4. Databases: The content of all databases hosted by Customer in its web hosting account.
   5. Files: The content of all files saved to the Customers web/FTP space, except as they may otherwise be publicly accessible on the Internet via Customer's web site.
 Note that this covers only the content of the files, not the list of what files are present and what directories they are located in.